About Our School

 We aim to provide a well-rounded education, catering for multiple intelligences, different needs and learning styles.

-• Considerable reflection and development have been put into teaching how to live sustainably over the past number of years.
-After a huge effort from everyone in school, we have just received our sixth flag for Global Citizenship: Litter and Waste.
+- Considerable reflection and development have been put into teaching how to live sustainably over the past number of years.
+We take part in the Green Schools Programme.

-• We also place particular emphasis on Science and have achieved the Discover Primary Science and Maths Award annually for a considerable number of years, and also take part in the Intel Mini-Scientist Competition.
+- We also place particular emphasis on Science and have achieved the Discover Primary Science and Maths Award.

-• We also stress the physical wellbeing of all pupils and opportunities are provided for them to be physically active whenever possible, with P.E., swimming, cycling skills and basketball made available.
+- We also stress the physical wellbeing of all pupils and opportunities are provided for them to be physically active whenever possible, with P.E., swimming, cycling skills and basketball made available.
 This year, we have been fortunate to include GAA Gaelic football skills and cricket skills.
-Our Third Classes have been involved in the DCU/ University of Ulster Sport for Life Programme.
-We have also organised classes under the HSE initiative ‘Sport for Girls’, funded by the Sports Council.
-This year we have applied for our Active Flag.
+Our 5th classes take part in swimming lessons in the local pool.

 Our Ethos